 Coal railcar maintenance agreement - The Cooperative entered into railcar management services agreement, effective January 1, 2013, for the maintenance of the coal railcar trainset leased under the 20-year lease agreement (see Note 15 - Coal railcar trainsets).
-The term of the original maintenance agreement has been extended to December 31, 2022.
+The term of the original maintenance agreement was extended to December 31, 2025.

 Collective bargaining agreement - Approximately 33% of the personnel employed by the Cooperative's work force are subject to a collective bargaining agreement.
-The Cooperative entered into a five-year collective bargaining agreement effective March 1, 2018.
+The Cooperative entered into a five-year collective bargaining agreement effective March 1, 2023 through February 28, 2026.

 Letters of credit - A letter of credit in the amount of \$800,000 was obtained by the Cooperative from CFC for the purpose of providing credit support for a power purchase agreement with Salt River Project Agricultural Improvement and Power District (SRP).
-The letter of credit was issued to SRP December 1, 2015 and expires December 31, 2021.
+The letter of credit was issued to SRP on December 1, 2015, and was renewed during 2023.
+The agreement will expire on December 31, 2024.
 The interest rate, if draws were to occur, will be equal to a fixed rate set by CFC, not to exceed the Prevailing Bank Prime Rate, as published in the Money Rates column of The Wall Street Journal, plus one percent per annum.
 As a condition of the letter of credit, the Cooperative is required to remain in compliance with the terms and conditions of the Indenture and Contract (see Note 2 and Note 8).

 Lines of credit - On June 5, 2014, the Cooperative entered into a five-year committed unsecured line of credit agreement with CFC for \$50,000,000.
-On August 20, 2019, the cooperative extended the agreement to August 20, 2024.
-The interest rate on advances will be calculated at a rate per annum as may be fixed by CFC from time to time or in the case of a LIBOR advance, at a fixed rate per annum equal to LIBOR plus the Applicable Margin.
-There was a \$4,000,000 outstanding balance as of December 31, 2020 and a \$12,000,000 balance outstanding as of December 31, 2019.
+On July 20, 2022, the Cooperative increased the unsecured commitment to \$75,000,000 and extended the agreement to July 2027.
+The interest rate on advances will be calculated at a rate per annum as may be fixed by CFC from time to time or in the case of a SOFR advance, at a fixed rate per annum equal to Adjusted Term SOFR plus the Applicable Margin.
+There was a \$30,000,000 outstanding balance as of December 31, 2022 and a \$33,000,000 balance outstanding as of December 31, 2023.
+The interest rate on this line of credit notes averaged 6.46% and 5.42% as of December 31, 2023, and 2022, respectively.

 On August 21, 2014, the Cooperative entered into a five-year committed unsecured line of credit agreement with CoBank for \$50,000,000.
-On August 20, 2019, the cooperative extended the agreement to July 10, 2024.
-The interest rate on advances will be calculated at a Base Rate Option, in which a rate per annum equal at all times to the Base Rate plus the Applicable Margin, or at a LIBOR Option, in which a fixed rate per annum equal to LIBOR plus the Applicable Margin.
-There was a \$10,000,000 outstanding balance as of December 31, 2020 and a \$20,000,008 balance outstanding as of December 31, 2019.
+On July 20, 2022, the Cooperative increased the unsecured commitment to \$75,000,000 and extended the agreement to July 2027.
+The interest rate on advances will be calculated at a Base Rate Option, at a rate per annum equal to the Base Rate plus the Applicable Margin, or in the case of a Term SOFR Option, at a fixed rate per annum equal to Adjusted Term SOFR plus the Applicable Margin.
+There was a \$29,029,412 outstanding balance as of December 31, 2023, and a \$33,000,000 outstanding balance as of December 31, 2022.
+The interest rate on this line of credit averaged 6.63% and 5.44% as of December 31, 2023 and 2022, respectively.

-Capital lease - Capital lease property and the related liabilities are in substance asset purchases.
-Assets and liabilities under capital leases are recorded at the lesser of the present value of the minimum lease payments or the fair value of the assets.
+Financing leases - Financing lease property and the related liabilities are in substance asset purchases.
+Assets and liabilities under financing leases are recorded at the lesser of the present value of the minimum lease payments or the fair value of the assets.
 The assets are amortized over their related lease terms or their estimated useful lives, whichever is less.